dbochicchio/luup-mqtt/README.md

 ***Vera early beta.
 Use at your own risk.***

 # Installation and minimal requirements
-The broker runs on .NET Core 3.1.
+The broker runs on .NET 5.
 Linux, Windows or macOs are OK.
 See [Microsoft docs](https://docs.microsoft.com/en-us/dotnet/core/install/linux) for more information on running it on Linux.
-Raspberry are perfectly supported, as well as Docker.
+Raspberries are perfectly supported, as well as Docker.
 You can build it directly from source.
-Just download the files, install .NET Core SDK and then run, inside the directory:
+Just download the files, install .NET SDK and then run, inside the directory:

 ```
 dotnet build